 Calling 2018 a tumultuous year in media would be putting it lightly.

-Some of the phrases that came out this year: “Enemy of the state” and “war on media.”
+“Enemy of the state” and “war on media” were phrases that came out this year.
 Then bits of this began to play out and, tragically, journalists lost their lives.